 When you make breads, cakes and muffins, consider using flax seeds.
 Combine one tablespoon ground flax seed with three tablespoons of water.
-Though I haven’t personally used this substitute, I have read many good reviews on it.
+Though I haven’t personally used this substitute, I have read many 5-star reviews on it.
 Have you ever tried replacing an egg with flax seed and water?
 How did it work for you?

 Tofu doesn’t have a taste, which makes using it as an egg substitute rather handy.
 Whip or beat 1/4 cup of tofu per egg before adding it to the recipe.
 You want to make sure that you use silken tofu because firmer types will make it more noticeable in the dish.
 Another benefit of tofu is that it takes on the taste of whatever it is cooked with, so baking it into brownies will give it a chocolaty taste.
 Yum!